The Church (band): 2000–2007: After Everything Now This, Forget Yourself, Uninvited, Like the Clouds

-In 2001, "Under the Milky Way" was featured in the film Donnie Darko, helping to raise the band's profile once again.
-However, recording for their next album turned out to be painstakingly slow due to numerous side projects and simple geography.
+In 2001, "Under the Milky Way" was featured in the film Donnie Darko.
+Recording for their next album turned out to be painstakingly slow due to numerous side projects and simple geography.
 With Kilbey now living in Sweden, Willson-Piper in England, and the others in Australia, the bandmates met across several separate sessions.
-Partially recorded in Sweden, NYC, and Australia, the resulting After Everything Now This, released in January 2002, saw a focus on the softer elements of the band, with responsibility for production and final mixing again resting on Powles.
-With only three obvious "rock" tracks out of ten, gentler moods dominated.
+Partially recorded in Sweden, NYC, and Australia, the resulting After Everything Now This, released in January 2002, saw a focus on the softer elements of the band.
 The album achieved the biggest international success for The Church in almost ten years.
 The successive world tour featured the band in a more subtle setting as well, with most tracks performed primarily acoustically alongside guest David Lane on piano.

-Fans would not have to wait long for another group release.
-The double-disc remix/outtakes set Parallel Universe hit stores in late 2002.
+Not long after, the double-disc remix/outtakes set Parallel Universe hit stores in late 2002.
 Unique among the band's catalogue, the first disc, subtitled "remixture", featured a reshuffled, remixed, electronic version of the After Everything Now This album, the result of Tim Powles' collaboration with Sydney EDM musicians.
 The second disc, subtitled "mixture", compiled leftover songs from the After Everything Now This recording sessions.

 Around the time that Parallel Universe was released, the Church had returned to the studio to record yet another album, eventually titled Forget Yourself.
 Rather than fleshing the songs out over a long, gradual process, the band decided to keep the music as close to the original jam-based material as possible.
 Stylistically, this made for a much rawer sound, primarily recorded live and with minimal overdubs.
-As had become routine since Sometime Anywhere, songs saw numerous instrument changes between members, with Powles playing lead guitar on "Sealine","Maya", and "Reversal", and Willson-Piper switching to drums on "Maya".
 Forget Yourself was engineered and co-produced by Nic Hard and was released in Australia in October 2003 and in the U.S. in February 2004.
-The band toured extensively to support the album in Australia, the U.S., and Europe.